xcart/xcart-docs/_pages/kb_en/multivendor/multi-vendor/multi-vendor_vendor_experience/managing_vendor_profile_information.md

    * **Description**: Vendor description for the vendor profile page.

 ## Company address
-The address that will be used to calculate the cost of shipping from the seller's warehouse to the buyer in the "Vendors as separate shops" multivendor mode should be specified in the Company address section (**My account** > **Company address**).
+A vendor should specify their company address The address that will be used to calculate the cost of shipping from the vendor's warehouse to the buyer in the "Vendors as separate shops" multivendor mode should be specified in the Company address section (**My account** > **Company address**).
      ![xc5_mv_my_account_vendor_company_address.png]({{site.baseurl}}/attachments/ref_b7PTQMgf/xc5_mv_my_account_vendor_company_address.png)